 The Daily Wire is committed to providing our readers truthful, accurate and ethical reporting.
 We take multiple steps to verify claims in our reports and differentiate between confirmed facts, credible claims and speculation.
 The claims in our articles are fact-checked by authors and reviewed by editors and internal fact-checkers.
 We prioritize drawing directly from primary sources and clearly credit other news sources when their work informs our own.
 We provide readers multiple ways to contact us about any issues or questions about our reports and seek to address problems as quickly as possible, providing clear notation for significant revisions (see Corrections Policy).

 The Daily Wire requires the editorial staff to maintain the highest journalistic ethics and standards, including disclosing conflicts of interest, refusing any payments from outside sources for stories and properly protecting confidential or proprietary information.

 The Daily Wire protects the identity of those who choose to write under a pen name.
-Only one writer is allowed to use a particular pen name and that individual is fully accountable for the content produced under that name.
+An individual who writes under a pseudonym is fully accountable for the content produced under that name.

 The Daily Wire provides wide-ranging coverage of the relevant news of the day, and while our editorial staff endeavors to provide our readers with accurate and clearly expressed reporting, errors inevitably occur.
 When we do make mistakes, we address them honestly and transparently in a manner that is appropriate for the type and degree of error.